Tiffany0410/Compiler_Optimization/examples/loop/reflection.md

 3. **euclid**: Reduced instructions by 3.4% (19 instructions)
 4. **riemann**: Reduced instructions by 2.3% (7 instructions)

-## Challenges

-Implementing LICM presented some challenges that deepened my understanding of loop optimizations:

-1. **Identifying Natural Loops**: Determining the structure of natural loops within the code was a complex task that required careful analysis of the control flow graph.

-2. **Finding Loop Invariants**: Especially tracking reaching definitions was a bit challenging.
-It required a thorough understanding of data flow analysis and how variables are used and defined throughout the program.

-3. **Filtering Movable Invariants**: Determining which loop invariants could safely be moved outside the loop without affecting program required careful consideration of various edge cases.

 ## Implementation Summary

 The LICM optimization is implemented in the `licm.py` file.
 Here's an overview of the key components and algorithms: